What Are Fibroids and How Do They Affect Your Health?

 How Do Fibroids Affect Pregnancy?

 In most cases, we carefully monitor the fibroids throughout your pregnancy, and any symptoms are managed with pain relievers or bed rest.
-In rare cases, surgery may be necessary if the fibroids are causing significant pain or other complications.
+In rare cases, surgery may be necessary if they are causing significant pain or other complications.
 However, this decision is made on a case-by-case basis and requires careful consideration of the potential risks and benefits for both the mother and the fetus.

 Concerned That You May Have Fibroids?
 Contact Us for an Appointment